-Ken Griffin’s increasingly vocal support for Miami as a financial hub is doing little to persuade many New York-based hedge fund portfolio managers to relocate, despite renewed political tensions in the city, according to a report by eFinancial Careers.
+Citadel boss Ken Griffin may hold Miami in high regard as a financial hub, but many New York-based hedge fund portfolio managers remain uncovinced about the city’s merits over NYC, despite renewed political tensions in the Big Apple, according to a report by eFinancial Careers.

 The debate intensified after New York mayoral figure Zohran Mamdani released a video outside Griffin’s $238m Manhattan penthouse, promoting a proposed “pied-à-terre” tax aimed at ultra-wealthy residents.
 Griffin, the founder and CEO of Citadel, later described the video as “creepy” and “frightening,” telling CNBC that it reinforced his intention to expand Citadel’s presence in Miami.